 Students and faculty study human behavior in a range of settings from the laboratory to the community and use diverse methodologies spanning descriptive studies, quasi-experiments, analog studies, single-subject designs, and randomized control trials.
 Students develop and carry out research with a research team and a faculty mentor(s).
 The goals are to learn how to conduct high-quality, publishable research; to begin a program of research and scholarship; and, to learn how to secure external funding for programmatic research.
 A number of different research facilities provide opportunities for a wide range of basic and applied clinical research.
-These include the following: the CALMER (Coping skills And Learning to Manage Emotions Readily) Lab (Breaux); Addictions Research Lab (Stephens); the Child Study Center (Ollendick; Breaux); the Integration of Science and Practice Lab (Cooper); the Virginia Tech Autism Clinic & Center for Autism Research (Scarpa); the Psychosocial Adjustment, NeuroDevelopment, and Autism Lab (Scarpa); the Stress Coping Lab (Jones); the ScanLab (Richey); and the Fralin Biomedical Research Institute (Chiu, King-Casas, Bickel).
+These include the following: the CALMER (Coping skills And Learning to Manage Emotions Readily) Lab (Breaux); Addictions Research Lab (Stephens); the Child Study Center (Breaux); the Integration of Science and Practice Lab (Cooper); the Virginia Tech Autism Clinic & Center for Autism Research (Scarpa); the Psychosocial Adjustment, NeuroDevelopment, and Autism Lab (Scarpa); the Stress Coping Lab (Jones); the ScanLab (Richey); Research for Alcohol and Couples Health lab (Brem); Study of Emotions and Eating Disorders Lab (Davis); and the Fralin Biomedical Research Institute (Chiu, King-Casas, Bickel).